Montana

 MAS Story

-The Montana Archaeological Society (MAS) was founded in April, 1958 during the annual meeting of the Montana Academy of Sciences, held at Montana State University in Missoula.
+The Montana Archaeological Society (MAS) was founded in April, 1958 during the annual meeting of the Montana Academy of Sciences, held at Montana State University.
+The Bozeman campus was called Montana State College at that time.
 Francis L. Niven of Bozeman was elected the first president of the MAS and helped to promote the early ambitions of the group, namely the education and training of amateur archaeologists interested in working in the field.
-It was at the second meeting, held one year later at Carroll College in Helena, when the group...
+It was at the second meeting, held one year...

 Become a Member